 - A. The overlay system shall be applied in accordance with these specifications at the locations indicated on the plans.
-The quantities and rates shown are for typical situations only.
-Exact quantities and rates shall be as recommended by the manufacturer and approved by the engineer.
-Total dry film thickness of the epoxy overlay system exclusive of aggregate shall be a minimum of 105 dry mils for vehicular epoxy broadcast systems.
-Refer to Detail 16.9 for further information regarding required thickness of system. - Trial Application: Prior to constructing the overlay, one or more trial overlays shall be placed to determine the initial set time and to demonstrate the effectiveness of the mixing, placing, and finishing equipment proposed.
-Each overlay shall be 10 ft. wide, at least 10 feet long and the same thickness as the overlay to be constructed.
-Conditions during the construction of the trial overlays and equipment used shall be similar to the expected and those to be used for construction of the multilayer epoxy-overlay.
-The location of the trial overlays shall be approved by the Engineer.
+Exact quantities and rates shall be as recommended by the manufacturer and approved by the engineer, based on existing surface scaling conditions.
+See Detail 16.9 for typical thickness requirements of the epoxy overlay system. - Trial Application.
+Prior to constructing the overlay, one or more trial overlays shall be placed to determine the initial set time and to demonstrate the effectiveness of the mixing, placing, and finishing equipment proposed.
+Each overlay shall be 4 ft wide, at least 6 feet long and the same thickness as the overlay to be constructed.
+Conditions during the construction of the trial overlays and equipment used shall be similar to the expected and those to be used for construction of the multilayer

-- 2. Surface Preparation: The surface of the concrete deck shall be prepared for application of the overlay by first repairing the concrete deck, scarification, shotblasting, and then abrasive blasting, hydro-blasting, or cleaning as acceptable to the Epoxy Manufacturer and the Engineer so as to remove all delaminations/unsound concrete, laitance, curing compounds, sealers, grease, oils, paint, dirt, or any other contaminants that could interfere with the proper adhesion of the epoxy overlay system in accordance with the following requirements: - a.
+- epoxy-overlay (includes scarification and shot-blasting).
+The location of the trial overlays shall be approved by the Engineer. - 2.
+Surface Preparation: The surface of the concrete deck shall be prepared for application of the overlay by first repairing the concrete deck and then shotblast, abrasive blasting, hydro-blasting, or cleaning in any way acceptable to the Epoxy Manufacturer and the Engineer so as to remove all laitance, curing compounds, sealers, grease, oils, paint, dirt, or any other contaminants that could interfere with the proper adhesion of the epoxy overlay system in accordance with the following requirements: - a.
 The existing deck shall be rehabilitated prior to the epoxy overlay as shown in the plans.
-Spalled and delaminated areas of the deck shall be chipped back to sound concrete and repaired per the applicable work items and specifications. - 3.
+Spalled and delaminated areas of the deck shall be repaired back to sound concrete as directed by the Engineer per other Work Items.
+The area shall be scarified and shot-blasted and loose particles of shot shall be removed prior to material installation.
+The surface to be patched shall be completely dry prior to priming and patching in accordance with the following requirements: - b.
+Areas with nominal depth of 1 inch or more- The surface shall be prepared in accordance with paragraph a. above; however a rapid set cementitious or epoxy based patching material compatible with the overlay system shall be used.
+Finishing, curing and patching material shall be in accordance with manufacturer's recommendations. - 3.
 After concrete patching repairs, all remaining loose/delaminated existing concrete shall be removed by scarifying up to 1⁄2" amplitude. - 4.
-Shotblast Cleaning: Required after scarification.
+Shotblast Cleaning: The preferred method of cleaning is shotblasting.
 This cleaning shall not commence until all work involving the repair of the concrete deck surface has been completed.
 Additionally, surface preparation shall not commence until all epoxy mortar repairs and/or concrete mortar repairs are sufficiently cured.
-Following completion of shotblast cleaning, any loose shot or other particles shall be removed from the deck prior to the application of the overlay. - 5.
+Following completion of shotblast cleaning, any loose shot or other particles shall be removed from the deck prior to the application of the overlay.
+The shotblast cleaning or other approved method will not be measured and paid for separately, but shall be included in the work. - 5.
 Sand-blasting and/or Water-blasting: After shot-blasting, sand-blasting and/or water-blasting shall then be performed to remove all dust/debris/laitance.
 Additional surface preparation and/or cleaning shall be performed as needed in strict accordance with manufacturer's recommendations. - 6.
 Product manufacturer shall provide written approval of surface preparation prior to start of installation. - 7.
 Surface preparation methods will not be measured and paid for separately, but shall be included in the work.